/

 AI as premium add-on

 Craft Docs, a 30-person startup, recently announced they're leaving Zendesk after 5 years.
 The reason?
-They built their own AI agents that outperformed Zendesk's $20K/year AI add-on and Zendesk's API couldn't keep up with how they wanted to work.
+They built their own AI agents that outperformed Zendesk's $20K/year AI add-on — and Zendesk's API couldn't keep up with how they wanted to work.
+The Craft Docs migration is one public version of the pattern that, per our 1,350-conversation dataset, roughly 14% of B2B SaaS support evaluations are now actively leaving Zendesk for.
+The cohort number compounds the anecdote: this is no longer the edge case, it's the median engineering-led evaluation.

 What makes Plain different from traditional support tools?